nguyensjsu/sp22-202-the-architects/member-journals/journal_devansh.md

 - ### What I plan to do next:
     - Complete the implementation for Player rules.
-    - Add unit tests.
+    - Perform functional testing to validate player and game rules.

 - ### Blockers:
     - N/A

 - ### XP Value:
     - ### Feedback
         - Testing code is first class citizen.
+I focused on functional testing of the code as finding the issues from the user's perspective is important to getting feedback for successful execution of this  project.

 ## Week 4